Clash of the Champions: Clash of the Champions XVI: Fall Brawl

 Clash of the Champions XVI took place on September 5, 1991, at the Augusta-Richmond County Civic Center in Augusta, Georgia.
 There were 2,800 fans in attendance and the show drew a 3.7 rating on TBS.
-The Patriots defeated the Fabulous Freebirds to win the WCW United States Tag Team Championship on August 12, but the match didn't air yet, so the Freebirds were announced as the champions.
+The Patriots defeated the Fabulous Freebirds to win the WCW United States Tag Team Championship on August 12, but the match did not air yet, so the Freebirds were announced as the champions.
 Furthermore, the titles were not on the line, making it a non-title match.
 Larry Zbyszko pinned Bill Kazmaier.
 The titles were vacated on July 18, 1991, when one half of the reigning WCW World Tag Team Champions The Steiner Brothers, Scott Steiner, was injured.
 Steiner and Kazmaier defeated The Ringlords and One Man Gang and The Executioner to advance to the finals, while The Enforcers defeated The Young Pistols and The Patriots to advance to the finals.
 Earlier in the evening, Kazmaier was performing "feats of strength" in the ring when Anderson and Zbyszko attacked and injured his ribs with a weight plate.
-They exploited this injury during the actual match to gain the victory and the Tag Team Titles.
+They exploited this injury during the actual match to gain the victory and the Tag Team titles.